 The easiest and fastest way to do that on the Dell PowerConnect 2848 Switch is to telnet into the switch using Putty. (my personal favorite terminal tools)

 Jimmy Johns has created an almost unrealistic expectation on how fast things should be.
 Websites aren’t the exception to that.
-If your website doesn’t load within a second, the majority of visitors will move on.
+If your website doesn’t load within the first three seconds, the majority of visitors will move on.

-Unfortunately, that means unless you are a mega corporation, you can’t afford to have a freaky fast website.
+Unfortunately, that means unless you are a mega corporation, you can’t afford to speed up your website.
 Luckily, there is something for the little guys.
 And it’s free!

 In tonight’s post, I will walk you through how to upgrade your hard drive to a solid state drive.
 Before I do that, I wanted to tell the story of how I restored my wife’s five year old laptop to almost brand new by upgrading the hard drive to a solid state drive.